Dasharo/docs/docs/transparent-validation/sonoff/sonoff_preparation.md

 The below section of the documentation is based on the [EPSHome documentation](https://esphome.io/devices/sonoff_s20.html)

+> The following procedure is for Sonoff S20.
+It has also been tested on **Sonoff S26 Release 2**, however, the connection method for flashing is different and is described [here](https://tasmota.github.io/docs/devices/Sonoff-S26-Smart-Socket/#s26-release-2).

 1. Open the Sonoff case.

 1. Check if the headers are soldered to the board.
 If not - 4 pin header